jr-packages/jr-packages.github.io/chromebook.md

 4. Sign in to your e-mail and complete the pre-course typeform sent to you by your trainer.

 That’s it\!
-If you have any problems get in touch with
-<theo@jumpingrivers.com> and we’ll get back to you ASAP.
+You should now be ready to start the course.
+If you have any problems get in touch with <theo@jumpingrivers.com> and we’ll get back to you ASAP.